Bugged Out Weekender: A Weekend of Music, Mayhem, Campari & Queues

 Day 2: Saturday 8th March

-	I was devastated to learn that my mates wanted to attend the afternoon pool

-	party.
-Not only was the afternoon too early to do anything, I could also feel we

-	were in for disappointment.
-However, I casted my doubts aside, sucked my

-	far-from-bikini-ready-body into a swimsuit and minutes later found myself in the

-	middle of a freezing pool that hadn’t seen a new coat of paint since 1978.

-	Although the image of a sizeable floats falling onto the heads of unsuspecting

-	swimmers accompanied by a set from The Two Bears is rather amusing even now, I

-	was more than relieved to head back to the chalet to recover my alcohol blanket

-	in the form of Campari and cola (I can’t recommend this tipple enough).
+I was devastated to learn that my mates wanted to attend the afternoon pool party.
+Not only was the afternoon too early to do anything, I could also feel we were in for disappointment.
+However, I put my doubts aside, sucked my far-from-bikini-ready-body into a swimsuit and minutes later found myself in the middle of a freezing pool that hadn’t seen a new coat of paint since 1978.
+Although the image of a sizable floats falling onto the heads of unsuspecting swimmers accompanied by a set from The Two Bears is rather amusing, even now, I was relieved to head back to the chalet and recover my alcohol blanket in the form of Campari and cola (I can’t recommend this tipple enough).

-	By now we were accustomed to the queues at the entrance, and once in, took time

-	out to chill on the kiddy-sized merry-go-round in the arcade between rooms.

-	After some pounding electronic sounds from Paul Woolford, followed by a

-	memorable set from Green Velvet, DJ EZ drew us all to Room Three where he was

-	throwing out nostalgic Old Skool Garage like it was 2000 again.
+By now we were accustomed to the queues at the entrance, and once in, took time out to chill on the kiddy-sized merry-go-round in the arcade between rooms.
+After some pounding electronic sounds from Paul Woolford, followed by a memorable set from Green Velvet, DJ EZ drew us all to Room Three where he was throwing out nostalgic Old Skool Garage like it was 2000 again.

 Then lights, music and faces all became fragmented; before I knew it I was banging on the door of our chalet perplexed to why the two people on the sofa were refusing to let me in.
 When the door final opened with the help of a friend who possessed the key, we were greeted by strategically piled clothes fashioned to resemble people, with balloons for faces – who knew we had an artist in our midst.